 RESTORING SEPTIC DRAIN FIELDS

-The drain field, also known as the leach field, absorption bed, disposal field or seepage field performs the task of accepting and processing wastewater, or effluent, from the septic tank before it returns to natural aquifers below the earth's surface.
+The drain field soil processes wastewater coming from the septic tank before it returns to the water table.
 All systems rely on the ability of the drain field soil to absorb water.
 Naturally occurring bacteria in the drain field soil digest pathogens and other organic material collecting there.

 A typical drain field is gravity fed.
 It usually consists of several gravel-filled trenches with perforated drainpipe buried just below the surface of the gravel running the length of the trenches.
 The effluent is distributed, usually through a distribution box, to the various lateral drainpipes exiting through the perforations into the surrounding gravel bed.
 Secondary processing begins in these beds as the effluent fills the trench then seeps through the bio mat and into the surrounding soil.
 There are many other configurations commonly in use.